olitheolix/square/README.md

 _default.yaml  _kube-public.yaml  _kube-system.yaml  _None.yaml
 ```

-This are the files created from a vanilla Minikube cluster.
-Each Yaml file
+These are the Yaml files for a vanilla Minikube cluster.
+Each file contains the
-contains all the manifests for the respective Kubernetes name space.
-The
+manifests for the respective Kubernetes _Namespace_ except `_None.yaml`, which
-`_None.yaml` contains the manifests that exist outside of namespaces like
+contains the manifests that exist independent of name spaces like `ClusterRole`
-`ClusterRole` and `ClusterRoleBinding`.
+and `ClusterRoleBinding`.

 The file names are arbitrary.
 Feel free to rename them as you please.
 The same
 applies to their content: you may chop up the manifests in those files
 as you see fit because *square* will internally concatenate all the files
 anyway.
-However, it is smart enough to sync changes back to the correct file.
+It is also smart enough to sync changes back to the correct file when
+you use `square get ...` again.

 ## Diff Cluster State
-Following on from the previous example, the local files and the cluster should
+Following on from the previous example, the local files and the cluster state
-now be in sync, which means the diff is empty:
+should now be in sync, which means an empty diff:

 ```console
 foo@bar:~$ square diff ns
 foo@bar:~$
 ```

-Now add a label to the Namespace manifest in `_default.yaml` (it is the very
+To make this more interesting, add a label to the _Namespace_ manifest in
-first one) so that it looks like this:
+`_default.yaml` to make it look like this:
 ```yaml
 apiVersion: v1
 kind: Namespace